-Once you’ve set up your account and completed your keyword research, it’s time to create your first Bing Ad.
-If you didn’t import any campaigns in step two, or if you’re creating a new Bing Ads campaign, this step is for you.
+Once you’ve set up your account and completed your keyword research, it’s time to create your first Bing ad.
+If you didn’t import any campaigns in step two, or if you’re creating a new Microsoft Ads campaign, this step is for you.

 First, go to your “Campaigns” page and then click the “Create Campaign” button in the middle of your screen.

-Then, set your goal.
+Then, set your goal for your Microsoft ads campaign.
 Your goal could be, for example, conversions to your website, a dynamic search ad, or selling products from your catalog.
 The setup wizard walks you through the different options available.

-Next, simply follow the onscreen instructions to complete your Bing Ads campaign.
+Next, simply follow the onscreen instructions to complete your Microsoft Ads campaign.
 Once you hit “Save,” your ad will go live.

-Before you finish setting up your Bing Ad, you can go ahead and set customized parameters to maximize your chances of reaching the right audience.
+Before you finish setting up your Microsoft ads, you can go ahead and set customized parameters to maximize your chances of reaching the right audience.
 For example, you could choose which times you want to show your ad or which age groups you want to see your ad.

-Setting up custom parameters ensures you’re getting the most from your Bing Ads.
+Setting up custom parameters ensures you’re getting the most from your Microsoft Ads.